If you have been charged with DUI, contact the DUI Defense Attorneys at the Noll Law Office today for a free consultation.

 The DUI defense lawyers at the Noll Law Office in Springfield, Illinois have handled countless DUI cases over the years.
-They have a great track record of getting people arrested of Driving Under the Influence of Alcohol or Driving Under the Influence of Drugs their driver’s license back.
-Their attorneys can explain your options to you and discuss how the facts of your case can relate the ultimate outcome of your case.
+They have a great track record of getting people arrested for DUI their driver’s license back.
+Their attorneys can explain your options to you and discuss how the facts of your case can relate to the ultimate outcome of your case.

-Ways Your DUI Defense Lawyers Can Fight a Driver’s License Suspension
+What Ways Are There to Fight a Driver’s License Suspension in Illinois?

-After a DUI arrest, your driver’s license will be suspended in 46 days.
+After a DUI arrest, your driver’s license will be suspended for 46 days.
 There are only 90 days in which you can challenge your license suspension or license revocation.
-It is important to meet with an experienced and qualified DUI attorney as soon as possible so you don’t miss this opportunity.
+It is important to meet with an experienced and qualified DUI attorney as soon as possible so you don’t miss this deadline.

 The Noll Law Office Driving Under the Influence (DUI) lawyers have successfully kept clients driving privileges intact by challenging the probable cause of the traffic stop, the officer’s suspicion that the arrestee was under the influence of alcohol or drugs, procedural warnings were not given, and paperwork was improperly filled out.

 What Are the Field Sobriety Tests and How Do They Work?

 The three most common field sobriety tests are: